-If you burn through all of these, you should check out our favorite podcasts for road trips, the best fiction podcasts overall, podcasts to listen to at work or while you work out, podcasts perfect for your commute, the greatest history podcasts, hilarious comedy podcasts, some spooky horror podcasts, these appetizing food podcasts, or The Manual’s own podcast.
+If you burn through all of these, you should check out our favorite podcasts for road trips, the best fiction podcasts overall, podcasts to listen to at work or while you work out, podcasts perfect for your commute, the greatest history podcasts, hilarious comedy podcasts, some spooky horror podcasts, or these appetizing food podcasts.
 And if you’re new to podcasts, you’ll need one of the top apps for listening.

 Article originally published December 28, 2018.
 Last updated to include new suggestions for 2020.